BraydenTW/BraydenTW/README.md

 ---

-I recently made a [simple CRM tool with React](https://github.com/BraydenTW/simple-react-crm).
+I recently made an [Emoji-Searching App](https://github.com/BraydenTW/react-emoji-search) with ReactJS.
 Give it a ⭐ if you liked it!

 <br />